Performance Benchmark Analysis of Istio and Linkerd

 Latency percentiles

-Chart of latency percentiles showing logarithmic latency (in milliseconds) for 500 requests per second
+Logarithmic Latency (in milliseconds) for 500 requests per second

 We observed a surprising variance in the bare metal benchmark run, leading to rather large error bars - something Packet may want to look into on the occasion.
 This has a strong effect on the 99.9th and the 99.999th percentile in particular - however, overall tendency is affirmed by the remaining latency data points.
 We see Linkerd leading the field, and not much of a difference between stock and tuned istio when compared to Linkerd.
 Let’s look at resource usage next.